sciwork/swportal/content/pages/index.rst

     <h2 class="text-2xl text-center mt-10">About sciwork</h2>

-The sciwork is a community for researchers and engineers to share and discuss computer code for scientific, numerical, and engineering work.
+sciwork is a community for researchers and engineers to share and discuss computer code for scientific, numerical, and engineering work.
 We believe in the power of openness, and use open source as a means to advance software development for computational sciences.